ltkhiem/ltkhiem/README.md

 - 📫 How to reach me: **khiemletu@gmail.com**

-- ⚡ Fun fact **I had a :hamster: hamster whose is also known as "Agent P"**
+- ⚡ Fun fact **I had a :hamster: hamster who is also known as "Agent P"**

 <br/>